Bhanu1776/YouTube-Extended/README.md

 ## Features that Set Youtube-Extended Apart ✨

-📍 The finest alternative to YouTube built on Config Driven UI!
+📍 The finest alternative to YouTube built on `Config Driven UI`!
-📍 You can't dare to move your eyes back in Aesthetic Dark mode.
+📍 You can't dare to move your eyes back in `Aesthetic Dark mode`.
-📍 Improving UX by implementing Shimmer UI.
+📍 Improved UX by implementing `Shimmer UI`.
-📍 Seamlessly integrated the YouTube API to offer you access to an extensive library of videos.
-It's like having YouTube at your fingertips!
+📍 Seamlessly integrated the `YouTube API` to offer you access to an extensive library of videos.
-📍 Thanks to React Query, it elevated performance by caching network calls.
-Say goodbye to sluggish loading times!
+📍 Thanks to `React Query`, it elevated performance by caching network calls.
+Say goodbye to sluggish loading!
-📍 Search feature is lightning-fast, thanks to debouncing and caching.
+📍 Search feature is lightning-fast, thanks to `debouncing` and `caching`.
 Find your favorite videos in the blink of an eye.
-📍 Utilizing Api polling, a live chat functionality is developed.
+📍 Utilizing Api polling, a `live chat` functionality is developed.
-📍 Awesome Nested comments using recursion just like Reddit
+📍 Awesome `Nested comments` using recursion just like Reddit
 📍 Although it's a Dynamic, Highly Scalable and Industry Level Application.

 ## Screenshots 📸